neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-4.md

 ### Review

-In this lab, you have: deployed an Azure SQL database.
+In this lab, you have:
+- Deployed an Azure SQL database.
+- Added a Secondary database.
+- Initiated a failover.